Tomatillo Taco Soup with Green Chile

 3-quart Instant Pot Instructions:

-• Add 2 1/2 cups of vegetable stock and the rice.
+Add 2 1/2 cups of vegetable stock and the rice.
 Turn off the saute function and turn on the high-pressure function.
 Set the timer for 30 minutes, secure the lid, and close the steam valve.
-It will take the Instant Pot approximately 10-12 minutes to get to pressure, followed by the cook time of 30 minutes.
+It will take the Instant Pot approximately 10-12 minutes to get to pressure, followed by a cooking time of 30 minutes.

-• Once the timer goes off, cover the steam valve with a towel and open the valve for a quick release.
-Once the steam has released open the Instant Pot, add the lime juice and cilantro.
+Once the timer goes off, cover the steam valve with a towel and open the valve for a quick release.
+Once the steam has been released, open the Instant Pot and add the lime juice and cilantro.

-Nutrition Notes:ย The estimates are for the stovetop method, which calls for a different amount of stock than the Instant Pot instructions.
-Also, I used grass-fed beef and store-bought organic vegetable broth.
-Depending on the products you use the nutrition estimates may vary.
+The estimates are for the stovetop method, which calls for a different amount of broth than the Instant Pot instructions.
+Also, different brands of vegetable broth have different amounts of salt.
+I use store-bought organic vegetable broth for this recipe.

 Nutrition